AFTER THE PANDEMIC

 Join us for the inaugural @bigideasmed conference, Sept 9-10, 2023 at Li Ka Shing Center (LKSC) on @Stanford campus.
 Themes this year include #BigData, #AI, #Longevity, #Oncology and #HealthEquity. 💡For more information + early bird registration, visit: stanfordbigideas.org pic.twitter.com/Ea2okHfjR2

-About 11 months ago from Stanford Center on Longevity's Twitter via Twitter Web App
+About a year ago from Stanford Center on Longevity's Twitter via Twitter Web App

 Faculty Affiliates